-It is obligatory to sign up in advance for a scheduled written examination.
+It is obligatory to sign up in advance for a scheduled examination.
 The deadline to sign up is 10 days before the examination date.
 Discrepancies can occur and it is important that you check the deadline.
-You sign up via Studentportalen or via the app Liuapp.
+You sign up via Lisam or the LiU-app.

-Exams between 1 February and 31 August (every year) will be published in the Student Portal on 20 December.
-Exams between 1 September and 31 January (every year) will be published in the Student Portal 20 April.
+Exams between 1 February and 31 August (every year) will be published on Lisam on 20 December.
+Exams between 1 September and 31 January (every year) will be published on Lisam on 20 April.
 The registration period usually opens 30 days prior to the exam.

 To be able to sign up for an examination you need access to the Internet and a LiU-ID (student account).

-At LiU, written exams are not signed by the examinee with name and personal identity number.
-During the examination, each student is given an AID number (anonymous identity number) which replaces the student’s signature (name and personal identity number) on the exam.
+At LiU examinations are not signed by the examinee with name and personal identity number.
+During the examination, each student is given an AID number (anonymous identity number) which replaces the student’s signature (name and personal identity number) on the examination.

 It is absolutely necessary that you follow the instructions given by the supervisor regarding the examination room and seating arrangements.
 Also respect the instructions regarding belongings such as coats and bags and the consumption of food and drinks.